8 Things You Should Stop Buying For A Month (Instead Of Cutting Out All Your Spending)

-I’ve never done well with spending freezes or concepts like like zero-spend weekends.
+I’ve never done well with spending freezes or concepts like zero-spend weekends.
 Historically, I’ve always decided on a short-term freeze in spending when I’m feeling immediately regretful over purchases I’ve made or taken aback by the balance in my checking account.
 I’ve done them as a form of self-punishment, not because deep down I believe that they’ll make an ounce of legitimate differences.

 Essentially, much like my actual problem purchases, they’re poorly planned, have no real “nutritional” value and, ultimately, are pointless.